 Mark understands and is compassionate about the struggles that a person in recovery may face.
 Mark also is a sincere believer in the value of education in improving a person’s life.

 Ron has held numerous leadership positions during a highly successful and decorated career as a US Secret Service Agent.
 He is currently the principal for Legacy Security Consulting, and brings extensive business experience to the organization.
 Since joining the board in 2016, he has served on the golf and scholarship committees.
 His focus as the chair of the Applicant Recruitment is to develop new ways of reaching those in the recovery community who can benefit from our services.

-Karen is a partner at Armanino, where she has worked for more than 35 years.
+Karen recently retired as a partner from Armanino, where she worked for more than 35 years.
 She joined the board in 2019 and serves on the finance committee as a liaison between the organization and Armanino, who handles our accounting functions.
 She is a member of the American Institute of Certified Public Accountants (AICPA) and the Missouri Society of Public Accountants (MOCPA).